kevinjiang14/Wear_Where/ContentSubmission/README.txt

 CLOTHING CONTENT SUBMISSION INSTRUCTIONS

+READ CAREFULLY!!!
+THERE ARE SOME VERY SPECIFIC STUFF FOR YOU TO KNOW BEFORE YOU BEGIN.

 - If you are choosing to use the java code template then skip this file and proceed to the Wardrobe.java file.
-There are instructions and specifications in there.
+There are separate instructions and specifications in there.

 - If you are filling out the myClothes.txt, please continue.

     Based on the weather, think about which of your clothes you'd wear during that temperature.
 Only consider the following temperature conditions of